bconway1906/bconway1906/README.md

 # Hello, World! 👋

 Welcome to my GitHub profile!
-I'm Bashshar Conway, a passionate Cloud Engineer from Washington, DC.
+I'm a passionate Cloud Engineer from Washington, DC.

 ## About Me

-- 🌐 I'm currently working as Cloud Support Engineer.
+- 🌐 I'm currently working as a Cloud Engineer.
 - 🚀 I love exploring new technologies and frameworks.
 - 🌱 I'm constantly learning and improving my skills.
 - 💡 I enjoy solving problems and contributing to open-source projects.